-Table 1 The four phases of the adaptive cvcle
+Table I The four nhacec of the adaptive cycle

+The four phases of the adaptive cycle.
 Adaptive cycle phase Agency of social capital (action and behavior) Social structure (discourse and institutions) Institutionalized Agency reinforces and is aligned to dominant social structures and institutions.
 Alternative behavior is marginalized or excluded.
 Cohesive structure legitimates prevalent social behavior.
 Alternative discourses and associated institutions are marginalized or excluded.
 Scattered Diffuse and diverse, social capital and behavior can break away from normalized routines and positions.
 A space for alternatives to emerge or be formed Established institutions and discourse seen to have failed in providing security or explaining risk.
 While these structures are still in place they are no longer reinforced by social agency initiating a crisis in structural reproduction Mobilized Social capital hardens around discrete value positions and specific coalitions of interest emerge.
 Contradictory and supportive discourses and institutions coexist in overlapping emergent regimes.
 Polarized Competition between alternative social groups is overt.
 New hierarchies or non-hierarchies arise.
 Fewer, but more forcefully argued differences